alexlnkp/weatherscript/README.md

 - To get a weather forecast for a specific area - run the program with an argument (e.g. `Paris` for weather in Paris)

 ## Example Waybar Config
+- Simply add this custom module definition in your config `.jsonc` file and then add the module in any module list you want.
 ```jsonc
     "custom/weather": {
         "format": "{}",